 You have rights as an individual under Data Protection Law in relation to your personal data.
 Please click on the links below to find out more about these rights:

-• Request the transfer or your personal data to another party in an easily portable format.
+- Request the transfer of your personal data to another party in an easily portable format.

 If you wish to exercise any of the rights set out above, please contact our DPO at SPADataProtectionOfficer@spa.pnn.police.uk